-In order to receive maximum benefit from the educational program, an average of 15 minutes of homework will be expected for each class period in the core academic subjects.
+In order to receive maximum benefit from the educational programs, homework will be expected for each class period in the core academic subjects dependent upon time management, academic need, etc.

 The following guidelines for daily homework are intended to achieve a balance between family, church commitments, and student academic growth.
 Teachers attempt to assign homework in a judicious manner with consideration given to Wednesday night church meetings and special family times such as long weekends and holidays (Please note: This does not mean a total prohibition on homework.)